-Really, there is very little to separate the three providers.
+Really, there is very little to separate the four providers mentioned above – they all can air fry your food.
 Philips is the more experienced and established brand when it comes to air fryers, and this shows by the vast number of additional features its units come with.
 The Philips models might be more expensive on average, but if you want proven frying quality, then they’re your go to brand.

 Making healthy, low-fat, tasty food in a matter of minutes can be a life saver, so you definitely shouldn’t rush into buying a machine that can do all of that!
 We hope you find our review helpful.